Henry Bauchau: Early life and political activities

 Henry Bauchau was born in Mechelen, Belgium on 22 January 1913 in a French-speaking family of the Catholic bourgeoisie.
 He studied law at the Catholic University of Leuven between 1932 and 1939 and became a regular writer for the influential Christian Democrat periodical La Cité Chrétienne.
-He was also involved in the Action catholique de la jeunesse belge (AJCB).
+He was also involved in the Action catholique de la jeunesse belge (ACJB).
 Although ideologically opposed to Nazism, Bauchau was inspired by the communitarian and youth movements established over the same period in Nazi Germany.

 As a reserve officer, Bauchau was called at the outbreak of World War II and served in the Belgian Army during the German invasion of Belgium in May 1940.
 He was "profoundly humiliated" by the rapid defeat and embraced the call from King Leopold III to assist in national reconstruction under the German occupation.
-In this end, he helped to establish a small paramilitary youth movement in September 1940 which became known as the Service des Volontaires du Travail pour la Wallonie (SVTW).
+In this end, he helped to establish a small volunteer labour battalion in September 1940 which became known as the Service des Volontaires du Travail pour la Wallonie (SVTW).
 The movement was inspired by Christian youth organisations and was ideologically royalist and patriotic.
 In spite of this, it was widely seen as a collaborationist movement and popularly associated with the Rexist Party.

 Opposed to the influx of Rexists into the movement, Bauchau left the SVTW in June 1943 and became part of the Belgian Resistance.
 He joined a group in hiding in the Ardennes and later fled to the United Kingdom.